 This is the most famous ceremony which takes place at the Tower of London.
 The Ceremony of the keys is an ancient custom surrounding the locking of the main gates.
 It happens at 10 PM each evening and has done so without fail for nearly 700 years.

-History of The Ceremony of the keys
+History of The Ceremony of the Keys

 At 9:53 PM sharp, the ceremony of the keys begins.

-The Chief Yeoman Warder takes the Queen’s keys and leaves Byward tower dressed in a bright red coat and a Tudor bonnet (hat) and carries a candle lantern.
+The Chief Yeoman Warder takes the King’s keys and leaves Byward tower dressed in a bright red coat and a Tudor bonnet (hat) and carries a candle lantern.
 The Chief Yeoman Warder moves towards Traitor’s Gate and the Bloody Tower where he is met by 4 duty regiment foot guards who form the “escort to the keys”

 The Beefeater hands the lantern to the non armed guard.
 He and the four men walk along Water lane, towards the outer gate to begin the formal locking of the complex.
 The Beefeater is then assisted by the soldiers to complete the ceremonial locking, of both the outer and inner, oak gates.